danklotz/openNotes/videos.md

 - [x] How To Get Started With Machine Learning
 - [x] 5000 Fellow Scholars Special!
 - [x] How DeepMind's AlphaGo Defeated Lee Sedol
+- [x] 3D Depth From a Single Photograph

 ## MIT: STEM Concept Videos